 This was a 40-cent Bantam paperback, one of dozens they churned out in the sixties, but it's one that stands out in my memory as being a notch or two better than the rest.

-Daniel Galouye's writing career was aborted in 1973, apparently as a result of an argument with his publisher, Bantam; Mike Resnick can tell you the gory details upon request (except that he keeps misremembering it as Ballantine, and I have Galouye's entire output, and it's all Bantam).
+Daniel Galouye's writing career was cut short in 1973, allegedly as a result of an argument with his publisher, Bantam; Mike Resnick can tell you the gory details upon request (except that he keeps misremembering it as Ballantine, and I have Galouye's entire output, and it's all Bantam).
 Before he left the field, however, he produced a series of midlist novels that were pretty nifty.
 The best, in my opinion, was A Scourge of Screamers, in 1968.

 For no known reason, people all over the world suddenly burst out screaming in anguish; is it a plague of some sort?
 Is it a new weapon?
 What is it?